Ed-Fi-Alliance-OSS/Ed-Fi-ODS-Implementation/docker/README.md

 > **Warning** these are not appropriate for production use!

 Both compose files expect the presence of a `.env` file.
 You can copy `.env.example` and customize it for both.
+The commands below will use your `.env` file automatically; you can use an alternate file name if you add an argument like `--env-file {filePath}` to the `docker compose up` command.

 In both cases there are no credentials at startup.
 The script [bootstrap.ps1](./bootstrap.ps1) creates a set of initial credentials with